ErenMustafaGit/ErenMustafaGit/README.md

 ### <img align="left" width="150" height="150" src="https://github.com/ErenMustafaGit/ErenMustafaGit/assets/82711747/b486d531-6a8c-4546-b1b0-eceb97ddbe7a"> Hello, I'm Eren Ceylan
 <br/>

 I’m a French based developer, passionate about Blockchain and Soccer.
-I am 21 years old engineering student in France.
+I am 22 years old engineering student in France.
+Actually in Seoul, South Korea for an exchange semester.

 If you want to know more about me and my work, feel free to contact me at <a href="mailto:pro.erenmustafa.ceylan@gmail.com">pro.erenmustafa.ceylan@gmail.com</a>.

 <br/>